solomonogunyeye/Data-Cleaning-project/README.md

 # Project 1: Large-Scale Dataset Standardization

-This project involves cleaning a high-volume dataset containing 9,000+ transactional records with widespread formatting inconsistencies, data type errors, and structural irregularities.
+This project involves cleaning a high-volume dataset containing 8,500+ records of Netflix material with widespread formatting inconsistencies, data type errors, and structural irregularities.
 The goal is to standardize all fields while maintaining 100% record accuracy, creating a foundation for reliable downstream processing.

 ## Objectives
-1. Eliminate formatting inconsistencies across 9,000+ rows
+1. Eliminate formatting inconsistencies across 8500+ rows
 2. Enforce correct data types for all columns
 3. Remove unwanted symbols and hidden characters
 4. Create clean dataset with uniform structure